michaelneale/goose-fix-it-action/README.md

 ```

 This example will both open pull requests IF it can come up with a validated change.
 It will also trigger if you mention `@goose-ai` in a pull request (could be one someone else opened, or goose opened), in that case, it will try to address the feedback and push the change back to the pull request.
+If you say `@goose-ai rollback` it will undo the last change it made.

 The `validation` is what goose will use to check its changes - it can be any directions on how to verify/test (eg what commands to run etc, in natural language, it will work it out).
 The `task_request` is instruction on what to do.